Redundancy

 Accrued annual leave

 If there is annual leave that you were not able to take before the end of your notice period, you have the right to be paid for this holiday, even if you cannot take it.
-For example, if you have 2 weeks of holiday left to take by the time that your notice period ends, you are entitled to 2 weeks’ pay on top of your notice pay and redundancy pay.
+For example, if you have two weeks of holiday left to take by the time that your notice period ends, you are entitled to two weeks’ pay on top of your notice pay and redundancy pay.

 You continue to accrue annual leave — just as you continue to accrue all of your other contractual rights (including pension contributions, tax free allowances etc.) — during your notice period.